SouthernMethodistUniversity/hpc_docs/docs/coldfront/qs_instructor.md

 :width: 400px
 ```

-1. Login to ColdFront via SSO with your SMU ID and Password
+1. Login to ColdFront via SSO with your SMU credentials
 2. Select Add a class
 3. Select your course from the drop down menu
 4. Select which sections you would like to have access to HPC resources